cajanegra1/resume/README.md

 Wrote software to help unravel biology and human health.
 Developer for the single cell ATAC product (<code>cellranger-atac</code>) and the Visium/Spatial Transcriptomics product (<code>spaceranger</code>), implemented in Python and Rust.

 ## 2015-2018 | Bioinformatician | Epinomics
-Implemented and trained ML models to decode the programming of our genome -- the epigenome -- to drive personalized medicine, impact drug development and discover leads into clinical applications.
+Implemented, trained, tested and deployed machine learning models to decode the programming of our genome -- the epigenome -- to drive personalized medicine, impact drug development and discover leads into clinical applications.
 Company was acquired by 10x Genomics.

 ## 2012-2015 | Postdoc in the group of Chirstina S. Leslie | Computational Biology Program | MSKCC